Kadazan-Dusun: Origins of the term "Dusun" and "Kadazan"

-Through the establishment of the KCA – Kadazan Cultural Association (KCA was later renamed to KDCA – Kadazan-Dusun Cultural Association) in 1960, this terminology was replaced by 'Kadazan', which was also used as the official designation of the non-Muslim natives by the first Chief Minister of North Borneo, Tun Fuad Stephens @ Donald Stephens.
-When the Federation of Malaysia was formed in 1963, administratively all Dusuns were referred to as Kadazans which sparked opposition from both Kadazan and Dusun sides who wanted the ethnicity term to be officialised and administrated separately.
-In 1985 through the KCA, the term "Dusun" was reintroduced after much pressure from various parties desiring a division between the Kadazan and the Dusuns once again.
-This action only worsened the conflict by developing the "Kadazan or Dusun identity crisis" into "Kadazan versus Dusun feud".
-It was also a largely successful and a precursor to the fall of the ruling political state party Parti Bersatu Sabah (PBS).
+Following the establishment of the Kadazan Cultural Association (KCA) in 1953 throughout the administration of the British Crown Colony of North Borneo, this terminology was suddenly replaced with "Kadazan" without further consultation and agreements with other Dusunic groups, which was also used as the official designation of the non-Muslim natives by the first Chief Minister of Sabah, Donald Stephens (Tun Fuad Stephens), when the Federation of Malaysia was formed in 1963.
+Administratively, all Dusuns were suddenly referred to as "Kadazans", which sparked strong opposition from both Kadazan and Dusun sides, who wanted their different ethnicity terms to be officialised and administered separately.
+The following year, in 1967, the United Sabah Dusun Association (USDA) was formed as the sole representative body for all the Dusun as a way to distinguish themselves from the Kadazan, with the two major indigenous ethnic groups having separated into two representative bodies, further emphasising the terms "Kadazan" and "Dusun" after increasing pressure from various parties desiring a differentiation between the Kadazan and the Dusun.
+This period subsequently developed the "Kadazan or Dusun identity crisis", which also turned into a "Kadazan versus Dusun feud", which is a precursor to the fall of the ruling state government under the United Sabah Party (PBS).

-In November 1989, through the KCA, PBS coined the new term 'Kadazandusun' to represent both the 'Orang Dusun' and 'Kadazan'.
-This unified term "Kadazandusun" was unanimously passed as a resolution during the 5th Kadazan Cultural Association's Delegates Conference.
-During the conference, it was decided that this was the best alternative approach to resolve the "Kadazan versus Dusun" conflicts that had impeded the growth and development of the Kadazandusun since "Kadazan versus Dusun" sentiments were politicised in the early 1960s.
+In November 1989, the PBS, through the mediation and efforts of Chief Minister Joseph Pairin Kitingan, coined the new term "Kadazan-Dusun" to represent both the Kadazan and Dusun, with both the KCA and the USDA merged into a single representative body called the Kadazan Dusun Cultural Association (KDCA).
+This unified term was unanimously passed as a resolution during the 5th Kadazan Cultural Association's (KCA) Delegates Conference.
+During the conference, it was decided that this was the best alternative approach to resolve the conflicts that had impeded the growth and development of the indigenous natives since the sentiments were politicised in the early 1960s.
 It was the best alternative generic identity as well as the most appropriate approach in resolving the "Kadazan versus Dusun" conflicts.
-Although this action is seen as the best alternative to resolving the ongoing "Kadazan versus Dusun" conflicts since the 1960s, its positive effect is only seen by the year 2000 to the present day when the new generation is no longer in the "Kadazan versus Dusun" feudalism mentality.
-The unification has since strengthened the ties and brought the Kadazandusun community together as an ethnic group towards more positive and prosperous growth in terms of urbanisation, sociocultural, economic and political development.
+Although this action is seen as the best alternative to resolving the ongoing "Kadazan versus Dusun" conflicts since the 1960s, its positive effect is only seen from the year 2000 to the present day when the new generation is no longer in the "Kadazan versus Dusun" feudalism mentality.
+The unification has since strengthened the ties and brought the Kadazan-Dusun community together as an ethnic group towards more positive and prosperous growth in terms of urbanisation, sociocultural, economic and political development.
+There are three major parties that represent the indigenous Kadazan-Dusuns within Malaysian political landscapes, the PBS, United Progressive Kinabalu Organisation (UPKO), and United Sabah People's Party (PBRS).

-Origins of the term 'Kadazan'

-There is no proper historical record that exists pertaining to the origins of the term or its originator.
-Between the late 1950s and early 1960s, the term "Kadazan" has always been theorised by local folks as derivatives from the word "kakadazan" which means towns, or "kadai" which means shops, the term itself is of a Tangaa' dialect (see Tangga language).
-The derived term was speculated as a reference to townies, or communities living near shops.
-This has also been explained in an article by Richard Francis Tunggolou.
-However, there is evidence that the term has been used long before the 1950s.
-According to Owen Rutter (The Pagans of North Borneo, 1929, p31), "The Dusun usually describes himself generically as a tulun Tindal (landsman), or on the West Coast, particularly at Papar, as a Kadazan".